-Read more about Native American/Native Hawaiian Museum Services on the IMLS website.
+Read more about the Native American/Native Hawaiian Museum Services program on the IMLS website

 |Cost Share Requirement:

 ||No cost share requirement

 The Native American/Native Hawaiian Museum Services (NANH) program supports Indian tribes and organizations that primarily serve and represent Native Hawaiians.
 These grants are intended to provide opportunities to sustain heritage, culture, and knowledge through strengthened activities in areas such as exhibitions, educational services and programming, professional development, and collections stewardship.

 Eligible applicants are

 organizations that primarily serve and represent Native Hawaiians.

 Entities such as museums, libraries, schools, tribal colleges, or departments of education are not eligible applicants, although they may be involved in the administration of the projects and their staff may serve as project directors, in partnership with eligible applicants.

 Please see Tribal Organization eligibility criteria.